hsablonniere/hubmon/README.md

 alias wruby='hubmon ruby'
 ```

-This way, in a few keystrokes, you can add the letter `w` at the beginning of your command to trigger hubmon's watching mechanism:
+This way, in a few keystrokes, you can add the letter `w` (like watch) at the beginning of your command to trigger hubmon's watching mechanism:

 ```
 wnode my-script.js
 ```

+### A note about Volta

+If you're using Node.js with [volta](https://volta.sh/), we have a special trick for you.
+By default, the way volta handles automatic version switch would break.
+We added some special code so the versions you defined for `npm`, `yarn` and `node` are the right one.